Hi Mummies & Daddies! Do you struggle to understand the Achievement Level (AL) scoring system for your child’s PSLE score?

 The main difference between the T-score and AL scoring systems is how the scores are calculated and presented, but the content and format of the PSLE examination itself remain largely unchanged.

-However, our PSLE Science Specialists have noted that there is an increasing number of application questions in Science examination papers over the years.
-This means that Science examination questions often test scenarios that are not commonly found in Science textbooks and rote memorisation cannot guarantee your child’s success in securing a high AL score for PSLE Science!
+However, our PSLE Science and Math Specialists have noted that there is an increasing number of application questions in examination papers over the years.
+This means that Science and Math examination questions often test scenarios that are not commonly found in textbooks and rote memorisation cannot guarantee your child’s success in securing a high AL score for PSLE!

-Instead, your child must be able to demonstrate his/her ability to think critically and connect the dots between Science concepts across different topics.
+Instead, your child must be able to demonstrate his/her ability to think critically and connect the dots between Science and Math concepts across different topics.

 As such, the PSLE still remains a useful assessment of your child’s understanding of key concepts and skills.
 It also guides you and your child in choosing a suitable academic programme and secondary school that best supports your child’s learning needs and aspirations after the PSLE.
 In essence, your child’s grades still matter!

-🚀 The key to doing well in the PSLE remains the same regardless of the scoring system: your child should focus on understanding the material, practising examination questions consistently and managing his/her time effectively during the preparation and examination.
+🚀 The key to doing well in the PSLE remains the same regardless of the scoring system.
+Your child should focus on:

-How can The Pique Lab help my child attain a better AL score in PSLE Science?
+How can The Pique Lab help my child attain a better AL score in PSLE Science and Math?

-At The Pique Lab, we nurture our students’ love for learning Science by teaching them how to think and develop a true appreciation for the subject.
-These are the top four reasons why our parents partner with us in their child’s PSLE Science learning journey:
+At The Pique Lab, we nurture our students’ love for learning Science and Math by teaching them how to think and develop a true appreciation for these subjects.
+These are the top four reasons why our parents partner with us in their children’s PSLE Science and Math learning journey:

 Stellar Track Record

-Our 2022 distinction rate (AL1 – AL4) is 84.6%, which is a notable increase from 82.89% in 2021!
+Our 2023 distinction rate for PSLE Science (AL1 – AL4) is 85%, which is a notable increase from 84.6% in 2022!
 This would not have been possible without the dedication of our experienced PSLE Science Specialists.
 They are often known to be charismatic and knowledgeable in helping our students develop clear thought processes to handle Science examination questions confidently and connect what they learn to their everyday life.

 Well-designed Learning Materials

-Over the past 10 years, our colourful, visually-appealing notes have helped more than 20,000 students master useful answering structures, keywords/key phrases before their Science examinations… while keeping them engaged at the same time!
+Over the past 11 years, our colourful, visually-appealing notes have helped more than 20,000 students master useful answering structures and Math problem-solving techniques before their weighted assessments and examinations… while keeping them inspired and engaged at the same time!

-Example of the topical coloured notes your child will receive during the regular classes and short-term workshops!
+Example of the topical coloured notes your child will receive during our Grade Accelerator Programme (GAP) weekly classes and short-term workshops!

 Examination-Focused Practice

-As mentioned earlier, there is an increasing number of application questions surfacing in the PSLE Science examinations.
+As we’ve discussed earlier, there is an increasing number of application questions surfacing in the PSLE and Math Science examinations.

-At The Pique Lab, our students “learn and apply” — regardless of whether they attend our regular classes and short-term workshops.
-By providing our students with plenty of opportunities to practice answering past-year questions, they can familiarise themselves with the format and style of the PSLE Science examination, and build their confidence in their ability to answer Science questions effectively.
+At The Pique Lab, our students “learn and apply” — regardless of whether they attend our weekly classes and short-term workshops.
+By providing our students with plenty of opportunities to practice answering past-year questions, they can familiarise themselves with the format and style of the PSLE Science and Math examinations, and build their confidence in their ability to answer questions effectively.

 Regular Feedback On Learning Progress